 - $50 for $50 MyCredit (186 day expiry)

 - $60 for $60 MyCredit (365 day expiry)

 Getting on board with a prepaid plan is without much risk as there’s no contracts involved.
 You simply pay for what you’re going to use before you use it.
 This means if you don’t like the service you’re getting, you can simply get rid of your SIM and go to another provider.

 If you’re after a postpaid plan, Optus has plenty to offer.
-Postpaid plans start from the $39 price point for 10GB of data a month, and go up to $79 for 120GB a month, without any plan cancellation fees.
+Postpaid plans start from the $49 price point for 30GB of data a month, and go up to $89 for 360GB a month, without any plan cancellation fees.
 All plans include unlimited talk and text.
-Optus customers can share data between themselves and send data to anyone who might use it, and customers on the $49, $59 and $79 plans also get access to Optus Sport streaming included (data charges apply).
+Optus customers can share data between themselves and send data to anyone who might use it, and customers on the $59, $69 and $89 plans also get access to Optus Sport streaming at a discounted price (data charges apply).